phpmyadmin/phpmyadmin/doc/config.rst

     :type: integer
     :default: 25

-    The number of items that can be displayed on each page of the first level of navigation tree.
+    The number of first level databases that can be displayed on each page of navigation tree.

 .. config:option:: $cfg['MaxNavigationItems']